 Remove Dam: Explore opportunities to create greater access and inclusiveness in canoe & kayak river trips, facilities, programs and services for people of all ages and abilities.
 Removing Argo Dam improves canoeing and kayaking by offering a wider variety of river trip opportunities with an additional 1.8 miles of free-flowing river from Barton Park to Gallup Park.
 To accommodate growth in canoeing and kayaking on this section of river develop a livery at Barton Dam.
-Other improvements could include accessible public boat launches, offering canoe & kayak boat storage on the river, and expanding recreational opportunities such as tubing and whitewater kayaking.
+Other improvements could include accessible public boat launches and offering canoe & kayak boat storage on the river.
 Preserve Gallup Park's core circle for canoeing, kayaking, paddleboating and rowboating.